protocol/research-website/content/tutorials/resnetlab-on-tour/content-exchange/index.md

 ---

 Almost there!
-You have learned how IPFS addresses and discovers content and, with this, your client is ready to receive its first bits over the IPFS network!
+You've learned how IPFS addresses and discovers content and, with this, your client is ready to receive its first bits over the IPFS network!
 In this module, you’ll hear about:

   - How IPFS exchanges content with Bitswap and GraphSync
-  - What are the protocols' message types and workflows
+  - The protocols' message types and workflows

 <!--more-->